swyxio/swyxdotio/content/writing/technical/svelte-why.md

 React has plenty going for it, and is [good enough](https://twitter.com/swyx/status/1221125270989692928) for a vast majority of people.
 Network effect alone may be insurmountable.
 They also have [top notch release quality](https://reactjs.org/blog/2019/10/22/react-release-channels.html) and are working on awesome things no other framework is working on.
 If I were to start a new work app today, I'd still use React.
 I also think a compiler layer can be built for React to copy over some ideas from Svelte.

 For now, my approach is "**Svelte for sites, React for apps**".

+> Update from Oct 2020 - I wrote a longer elaboration of [Svelte for Sites, React for Apps](https://www.swyx.io/svelte-sites-react-apps/) here.